inkarkat/smartless/README.md

 cmd | smartless
 ```

-It is also possible to pass a filename directly:
+It is also possible to pass filename(s) directly:

 ```bash
 smartless file.txt
 ```

-Finally, all other parameters are forwarded to the pager.
+Multiple files will always launch the pager.
+All other parameters are forwarded to the pager.
 For instance, `smartless +G` will jump to the end of the file in `less`.

 ### Aliases

 To replace less completely, it is possible to define an alias in most shells.
 For bash and zsh, the following line will allow the usage of `smartless` when typing `less`.

 ```bash
 alias less='/path/to/smartless'
 ```

 It can be useful to define an additional alias for jumping directly to the end of the input.
 I like to call that alias `more`, but other more descriptive names are imaginable:

 ```bash
 alias more='/path/to/smartless +G'